bigfix/developer.bigfix.com/site/reference/types/bes-fixlet-result.md

 # fixlet of &lt;bes fixlet result&gt;

-Returns the Fixlet message associated with the specified Fixlet result.
+Returns the fixlet associated with the specified Fixlet result.

 # last became nonrelevant of &lt;bes fixlet result&gt;

 Returns the time when the Fixlet result last became non-relevant.
-This may be tied to the successful completion of the Fixlet message.Note: This is a Web Reports-only inspector.
+This may be tied to the successful completion of the fixlet.Note: This is a Web Reports-only inspector.

 # last became relevant of &lt;bes fixlet result&gt;